Need a faster & easier method to plan meals? How about healthy meal ideas your family will actually eat?

 Because I feel led by the Lord to take better care of myself, I had some spiritual preparation to do.

-I had a bad attitude problem which was not only affecting the outcome of the task; it was also making me feel insecure when it failed.
-And, I have a severe struggle with perfection.
+I had a bad attitude about meal planning which was not only affecting the outcome of the task; it was also making me feel insecure when it failed.

 While it will save time and money, the goal is to ensure we eat healthier foods so we can take better care of ourselves.
 And to do the task in a way that would make it less about making a perfect plan and more about bringing glory to God.